 Certainly, there will be postage costs associated with outsourcing.
 Still, one advantage outsourcing printers have over overprinting bills in-house is that they will often be printing bills for other companies to be mailed at the same time.

-the outsource vendor is usually able to group more bills to the same ZIP code and three-digit ZIP code prefixes, resulting in better discounts, which saves you money on postage.
+By combining all of these bills into a single mailing, the outsource vendor is usually able to group more bills to the same ZIP code and three-digit ZIP code prefixes, resulting in better discounts, which saves you money on postage.

 Q: So, if it's not an issue of cost, then what about those who are worried about losing control of the printing process?

-If you are reviewing printed bills to look for errors in your billing, you probably aren’t using the
+If you are reviewing printed bills to look for errors in your billing, you probably aren’t using the tools your billing software provides in the form of edit lists, exception reports, and billing registers.

 If your utility is like most, you have a few large users and customers who scrutinize their bills.